HOW TO GROW CELERY FROM SEED

 Unless you live in a location that is ideal to grow celery plants, you are best planting your celery where it will get 6 hours of sun, but preferably somewhere that the celery plant will be shaded for the hottest part of the day.
 Also, make sure that where you will be growing celery has rich soil.

 A growing celery plant needs a lot of water so make sure that you keep the soil evenly moist and do not forget to water them.
 Celery can not tolerate drought of any kind.
 If the ground is not kept consistently moist, it will affect the taste of the celery.
 You will also need to fertilize regularly as celery plants require plenty of nutrients.

-Many gardeners prefer to blanch their celery to make them more tender, but be aware that when blanching celery, you are reducing the amount of vitamins in the celery plant.
-Blanching celery is where you artificially turns the green part of the plant white.
+Many gardeners prefer to blanch celery to make them more tender, but be aware that when blanching celery, you are reducing the amount of vitamins in the celery plant.
+Blanching celery is when you artificially turns the lower green part of the plant white.

 Blanching celery is done in one of two ways.
 The first way is to just slowly build a mound of soil around the growing celery plant.
 Every few days you would add a little more soil and at harvest time the celery plant will be blanched.

 The other method is to cover the lower half of the celery plant with thick brown paper or cardboard a few weeks before you plan to harvest the celery.

 For related articles click onto the following links: